dvpatel/nginx_okta/README.md

 ## Token validation service ( auth-api, nginx-conf subprojects )

-This service encapsulates the processes for validating client access token using Okta introspect endpoint and cached values.
+This service, written in NestJS framework, encapsulates the processes for validating client access token using Okta introspect endpoint and cached values.

 For this implementation, the cache is configured using a memory store.
 For larger deployments, the cache store can easily be reconfigured to use external cache provider, ie. Redis, for better performance.
 See NestJs for details.